ecyrbe/zodios/README.md

 Zodios comes with a Query and Mutation hook helper.
 It's a thin wrapper around React-Query but with zodios auto completion.

+Zodios query hook also returns an invalidation helper to allow you to reset react query cache easily

 ```typescript
 import { QueryClient, QueryClientProvider } from 'react-query';
 import { Zodios } from "zodios";